 Ballmer was right – Microsoft just swept off the battle for personal computing with the help of PERSONS whom we call ‘the developers.’
-But today, 20 years after in 2016 – Microsoft lost the battle to Google and Apple, by losing support of those same developers.
+But today, 20 years after in 2016 – Microsoft lost the battle to Google and Apple, by losing the support of those same developers.

 3. When Developers Are Data Miners

 Whether you are a startup or an enterprise, your developers are always your best data miners.
-Because passionate developers understands the technical subjects more than anyone and can really accumulate data from various sources with little time.
+Because passionate developers understand the technical subjects more than anyone and can really accumulate data from various sources with little time.

 Even, developers provide excellent ideas to collect data from users with least hassle and then reuse them in different aspects of the business.
-Data driven companies like Google and Facebook are dependent on the developers to make their ads more effective.
+Data-driven companies like Google and Facebook are dependent on the developers to make their ads more effective.
 For Google, there’s Android, which helps the company to harvest data from mobile users.
 As a result, it harvests more data for Google, which they use to make effective Google ads on their desktop version.

 Similarly, Facebook works with the developers to integrate their identity services into a number of possible apps.
-What is the reason behind it? – It’s simple, the more number apps use Facebook’s login system to identify the user, the more users data Facebook will collect.
+What is the reason behind it? – It’s simple, the number apps use Facebook’s login system to identify the user, the more users data Facebook will collect.
 The data collected by Facebook is used to make their display ads more effective just like Google.